 Your oral surgeon will discuss your options for anesthesia for the surgical procedure during your consultation.
 Many times, local anesthetic and IV sedation are used.

 If your child has an impacted tooth and has been referred for treatment, we encourage you to call Boulder Oral Surgery.
 We have two practices located in Boulder and Longmont for our patients’ convenience.
-Our experienced oral surgeons, Dr. Nedbalski and Dr. Lerner, will create a treatment plan aimed to improve your child’s oral health.
+Our board-certified oral surgeon, Dr. Nedbalski, will create a treatment plan aimed to improve your child’s oral health.